Eudjinn/RepData_PeerAssessment2/PA2_storms.md

     selected$CROPDMG[selected$CROPDMGEXP == "B"] * 1000000000
 ```

-Next step is to clean levels of EVTYPE.
+Next step is to remove unused levels of EVTYPE.
 Using subsetting we reduced the number of distinct EVTYPES and we need to adjust levels.

 ```r
 # adjust levels and make them uppercase
 selected$EVTYPE <- factor(toupper(as.character(selected$EVTYPE)))
 ```

-Even after subsetting we can see a huge number of weather events compared to expected 48 events listed in [http://www.ncdc.noaa.gov/stormevents/pd01016005curr.pdf](NWS Directive 10-1605)
+Even after subsetting and removing unused event types, there is a huge number of weather events compared to expected 48 events listed in [NWS Directive 10-1605](http://www.ncdc.noaa.gov/stormevents/pd01016005curr.pdf)
 This means that EVTYPE values need to be corrected.

 Many event names in the dataset have the following defects: